TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Tutorials/Kickstart/Make/ConsoleCommand.rst

 Create a new console command
 ============================

-The make extension can be used to create a new :ref:`console command <symfony-console-commands>`:
+The "Make" extension can be used to create a new :ref:`console command <symfony-console-commands>`:

 ..  tabs::